Goûter Hut: Plans for new refuge

 By 2004 it was realised that further renovation of the old 1960s building and its 1990s annex was unfeasible, so the decision was made to construct an entirely new refuge a little higher up along the Aiguille du Goûter, and for it to be as eco-friendly as possible.

 Thus, in 2004, the French Federation of Alpine and Mountain Clubs (FFCAM, formerly CAF) proposed a new type of structure.
 Two years later, the architects Christophe de Laage, Paul Parizet and Michelle Avanzini sketched a first series of plans; implementation remained, however, at a standstill for budgetary and technical reasons.
 New designers led by the Swiss Thomas Büchi, for the frame, and Hervé Dessimoz, for architecture and engineering (both also known for their design of The Globe of Science and Innovation), reinforced the project of the Swiss firm Groupe H in collaboration with the French firm Deca-Laage to find solutions that would meet the constraints of the site.
-The construction of the new refuge begins on July 5, 2010.
-The opening took place on June 28, 2013, with a capacity of 120 places voluntarily reduced, instead of the 140 initially planned, to control the frequency of the normal way of Mont Blanc and for financial reasons.
-It was inaugurated on September 6, 2014 by the Minister of Ecology, Sustainable Development and Energy Ségolène Royal.
+The construction of the new refuge began on 5 July 2010.
+The opening took place on 28 June 2013, with a capacity of 120 places voluntarily reduced, instead of the 140 initially planned, to control the frequency of the normal way of Mont Blanc and for financial reasons.
+It was inaugurated on 6 September 2014 by the Minister of Ecology, Sustainable Development and Energy Ségolène Royal.
 The annex of the former hut, originally intended to be demolished or to become a scientific observatory. was finally preserved, with a capacity reduced to twenty places; it is converted into a winter and emergency fire shelter.